Tennessee State Route 317: History

 In between Chattanooga and Collegedale SR 317 formerly went along Old Lee Highway to Apison Pike.
 It has been since rerouted with the completion of the Volkswagen Drive exit on I-75.
-It now joins I-75 at exits 7 A and B and runs concurrently with I-75 to exit 9, where SR 317 turns along Volkswagen Drive to Apison Pike.
+It now joins I-75 at exit 7 and runs concurrently with I-75 to exit 9, where SR 317 turns along Volkswagen Drive to Apison Pike.

-TDOT is working to widen and improve the 6.2 mi Apison Pike section of SR 317, located between I-75 and SR 320 (East Brainerd Road) in four separate phases.
+The Tennessee Department of Transportation (TDOT) is working to widen and improve the 6.2 mi Apison Pike section of SR 317, located between I-75 and SR 320 (East Brainerd Road) in four separate phases.
 Phase 1 consisted of constructing a new five-lane (including two-way left turn lane) road between I-75 and Old Lee Highway, part of the relocated section of SR 317.
 Phase 2, which took place between January 2015 and September 13, 2017, widened the segment between Old Lee Highway and SR 321 (Ooltewah-Ringgold Road) from two to five lanes at a cost of $24.2 million.
-Phase 3, which began on March 13, 2020 and is expected to be completed by June 2025, is the most complex and expensive phase, at a cost of $93.1 million.
-It involves widening the route from two to five lanes between SR 321 and Layton Lane, and will consist of an entirely new alignment in some places.
+Phase 3, which began on March 13, 2020, and is expected to be completed by June 2025, is the most complex and expensive phase, at a cost of $93.1 million.
+It involves widening the route from two to five lanes between SR 321 and Layton Lane and will consist of an entirely new alignment in some places.
 Phase 4, the final phase, will widen SR 317 between Layton Lane and SR 320.

-Places of interest along route

-Enterprise South Industrial Park, formerly the Volunteer Army Ammunition Plant, home to the Volkswagen Chattanooga Assembly Plant.